Nosferatu: Plot

-In 1838, in the fictional German town of Wisborg, Thomas Hutter is sent to Transylvania by his employer, estate agent Herr Knock, to visit a new client named Count Orlok who plans to buy a house across from Hutter's own home.
-While embarking on his journey, Hutter stops at an inn where the locals become frightened by the mere mention of Orlok's name.
+In 1838, in the fictional German town of Wisburg, Thomas Hutter is sent to Transylvania by his employer, the eccentric estate agent Herr Knock, to visit a new client, Count Orlok, who is planning on buying a house across from Hutter's own residence.
+As Hutter studies the route on a map, Knock secretly studies a mysterious correspondence in cabalistic symbols.
+While embarking on his journey, Hutter stops at an inn in which the locals are terrified by the mere mention of Orlok's name.
+In his room, he finds a book about vampires, which he initially scoffs at but puts in his baggage.

-Hutter rides on a coach to a castle, where he is welcomed by Count Orlok.
-When Hutter is eating dinner and accidentally cuts his thumb, Orlok tries to suck the blood out, but his repulsed guest pulls his hand away.
-Hutter wakes up the morning after to find fresh punctures on his neck, which he attributes to mosquitoes.
-That night, Orlok signs the documents to purchase the house and notices a photo of Hutter's wife, Ellen, remarking that she has a "lovely neck."
-Reading a book about vampires that he took from the local inn, Hutter starts to suspect that Orlok is a vampire.
-He cowers in his room as midnight approaches, with no way to bar the door.
-The door opens by itself and Orlok enters, and Hutter hides under the bed covers and falls unconscious.
-Meanwhile, his wife awakens from her sleep, and in a trance walks onto her balcony's railing, which gets his friend Harding's attention.
-When the doctor arrives, she shouts Hutter's name, apparently able to see Orlok in his castle threatening her unconscious husband.
+After his carriage refuses to take him further than the entrance to the mountain pass, Hutter travels on foot until after sunset, when he is met on the road by a coach and rides to Orlok's castle in the Carpathian Mountains, where he is welcomed by Orlok himself.
+While Hutter is eating supper, he accidentally cuts his thumb; Orlok tries to suck the blood out, but his repulsed guest pulls his hand away.
+Hutter wakes up the next morning to find fresh punctures on his neck, which he attributes to mosquitoes.
+That night, Orlok signs the documents to purchase the house and notices on the table a miniature portrait of Hutter's wife, Ellen, an image that the young man carries with him in a small circular frame.
+Admiring the portrait, the count remarks that she has a "lovely neck."

+Reading the book that he took from the inn, Hutter begins to suspect that Orlok is indeed a vampire.
+With no way to bar the door to his bedroom, Hutter desperately tries to hide as midnight approaches.
+Suddenly, the door begins to slowly open by itself and, as Orlok enters, a terrified Hutter hides under the bedcovers and falls unconscious.
+Meanwhile, back in Wisburg, Ellen arises from her own bed and sleepwalks to the railing of her bedroom's balcony.
+She starts walking on top of the railing, which gets the attention of Thomas' friend Harding in the adjacent room.
+When the doctor arrives, Ellen envisions Orlok in his castle threatening her unconscious husband and shouts Hutter's name, which somehow Orlok is able to hear, causing him to withdraw.